-In addition to in-service, student orientations and seminars, information is disseminated to students and employees through crime prevention awareness packets, security alert posters, displays, videos, and articles and advertisements.
+In addition to in-service student orientations and seminars, information is disseminated to students and employees through crime prevention awareness packets, security alert posters, displays, videos, articles, and advertisements.

 When time is of the essence, information is released to the university community through security alerts posted prominently throughout campus.
-In the interest of the JSCC Campus Community, a text-message alert notification system (JSCC ALERT), email notification, and computer screen notification (Alertus) will be used to alert the campus community of a crisis or emergency situation.
+In the interest of the JSCC Campus Community, a text-message alert notification system (JSCC ALERT), email notification, and computer screen notification) will alert the campus community of a crisis or emergency situation.
 Also, an emergency notification speaker (ENS) system has been placed in each building on the Jackson campus to assist the Chief of Police in the notification process.